This Woman Just Gave Birth To Quadruplets After Struggling With Infertility For 10 Years

 "We would start the month with high hopes and then my monthly friend would come.
 It took a huge toll on our marriage," she told Us Weekly.
 "I ugly cried before every single baby shower I went to.
 I wondered 'why not us?
 Are we not worthy of children?'"

 Ponto wasn't alone in those thoughts.
-The Centres for Disease Control and Prevention estimate that 10% of women in the US have difficulty becoming or staying pregnant.
+The Centers for Disease Control and Prevention estimate that 10% of women in the U.S. have difficulty becoming or staying pregnant.
 The experiences, though varied, can be devastating, sometimes leaving women feeling that they were somehow at fault.

 If you or a loved one is struggling with infertility, know you're not alone and that there is are many support networks, such as RESOLVE, available.